 Collect plasma using one-tenth volume of 0.1 M sodium citrate as an anticoagulant.
 Centrifuge samples at $3,000 \times g$ for 10 minutes.
-Dilute samples 1:16 with 1X Diluent N and assay.
+Dilute samples within the range of 1:4 to 1:40 into 1X Diluent N and assay.
 The undiluted samples can be stored at -20°C or below for up to 3 months.
-Avoid repeated freeze-thaw cycles (EDTA or Heparin can also be used as anticoagulant.).
+Avoid repeated freeze-thaw cycles (EDTA or Heparin can also be used as an anticoagulant).